Multi-variable admissible distributions: Applications

 \section{Applications}

-In this section, we construct a two-variable $p$-adic Rankin Selberg $L$-series (see Theorem \ref{two variable rankin selberg l series of hida family}) by applying the theory developed in this paper. {In \S\ref{two variable Panchishkin ssc}, we reinterpret the two-variable $p$-adic $L$-function constructed by Panchishkin in \cite{Panchishkin03} as another application of our theory.} For each Dirichlet character $\psi$ modulo $N\in \mathbb{Z}_{\geq 1}$, we denote by $\psi_{0}$ and $c_{\psi}$ the primitive Dirichlet character associated to $\psi$ and the conductor of $\psi$.
-For a ring $R\subset \mathbb{C}$, we denote by $M_{2}(R)$ the set of square matrices of order $2$ with coefficients in $R$.
+In this section, we construct a two-variable $p$-adic Rankin Selberg $L$-series (see Theorem \ref{two variable rankin selberg l series of hida family}) by applying the theory developed in this paper.
+For each Dirichlet character $\psi$ modulo $N\in \mathbb{Z}_{\geq 1}$, we denote by $\psi_{0}$ and $c_{\psi}$ the primitive Dirichlet character associated to $\psi$ and the conductor of $\psi$.
+For a subring $R$ of $\mathbb{C}$, we denote by $M_{2}(R)$ the set of square matrices of order $2$ with coefficients in $R$.
 We assume that $p\geq 5$ and $\K$ is a finite extension of $\mathbb{Q}_{p}$.